dharmik050903/MacrocosmTech/COLOR_REFERENCE.md

-# MacrocosmTech - Color Reference Guide
+# Zeeniith - Color Reference Guide

-This document provides the complete color palette used in the MacrocosmTech website.
+This document provides the complete color palette used in the Zeeniith website.
 Use these colors to create a logo that matches the brand identity.

 ## 🎨 Primary Brand Colors